hulkgosmash/ExfilTracer/README.md

 - Name: `ip_Address`
 - Type: `String`
 - Default: `0.0.0.0/0`
 - Description: IP Address to restrict traffic to.
 If not specified the ExfilTracer server will accept traffic from all IP addresses.
-To restrict traffic to a single IP Address set the value to something like `1.1.1.1/32` Where `1.1.1.1` would be the external IP Address of the server to be tested. **Note: ports 22 (SSH) & 53 (DNS) are not subject to the restrictions.**
+To restrict traffic to a single IP Address set the value to something like `1.1.1.1/32` Where `1.1.1.1` would be the external IP Address of the system to be tested. **Note: ports 22 (SSH) & 53 (DNS) are not subject to the restrictions.**
 - Mandatory: `No`

 **password**